leoli-dev/crypto-investment-porfolio/README.md

 ## How to start the application

-1. Clone this project locally and run the `index.html` on your browser
+1. Please make sure you have docker installed on your machine
-2. Clone this project locally and use the live server feature of VScode to host the `index.html` as an local server
+2. Clone this project locally
+3. Run `make start` on the root directoy of the project

 ## How to get API key